HACCS

 A staple of the Smart System for testing CSF

-Presenting spatial frequencies of 18, 12, 6, 3 and 1.5 cycles-per-degree with contrast levels from 100% down to 0.8%, this easily administered test provides a great method for monitoring CSF, whether to monitor cataracts or assess quality of vision.
-Can be integrated with our GTS (Glare Testing System).
+Presenting spatial frequencies of 18, 12, 6, 3, and 1.5 cycles-per-degree with contrast levels from 100% down to 0.8%, this easily administered test provides a great method for monitoring CSF.
+Use it to monitor cataracts or assess the quality of vision.
+Additionally, it can be integrated with our GTS (Glare Testing System).

 Harris Contrast Sensitivity Testing